acutmore/proposal-keyby/README.md

     - The opt-in mode can be strict, and throw an Error if a value does not implement `Symbol.keyBy` rather than silently falling back to object identity.
 - Why not have a more traditional API where values implement a `hash()` and `equals(other)` methods?
     - A risk in implementing these methods separately is that they can be mis-aligned if one method is updated/refactored and the other isn't.
 Resulting in values that are equal but don't have match `hash` values.
         - A `CompositeKey` can be thought of as a type that implements these on behalf of the user, ensuring that the two methods are aligned and equality follows the rules of reflectivity, symmetry, transitivity and consistency.
         - The downside to this is that when comparing if two values are equal by comparing their `CompositeKeys`, both values need to produce a full `CompositeKey` rather than doing this gradually and exiting early as soon as one part does not match.
 A separate API for this use case could avoid this issue.
+    - ECMA262 aims to be as deterministic as possible (`Date.now()` and `Math.random()` being examples of the few exceptions) and backwards-compatible with previous versions; this would mean that built-in hash functions would most likely need to be fully specified and limited ability to evolve the hashing algorithm.
+Exposing these low level details _may_ also pose a security risk.
+- What about membranes?
+    - More investigation required.
+    - Out of the box `CompositeKey` won't work across membranes because their uniqueness is encoded within an internal slot.
+Membranes would need to add explicit support for re-constructing CompositeKeys when used across a membrane.
 - What about `WeakMap` and `WeakSet`?
     - More investigation required.
-    - a `keyBy` function for these makes less sense because if the function returns a new value then the only reference to that value will be held weakly and therefore eligible for collection.
-    - A `new CompositeKey(0, 0)` does not hold any lifetime information, a matching `CompositeKey` can always be created if the _inputs_ are available.
-    - Allowing only `CompositeKeys` that were created from at least one value that itself is allowed as a `WeakMap` key could be an option.
+    - Not all `CompositeKey`s would carry object information.
+So it it might be that only `CompositeKeys` that were created from at least one value that itself is allowed as a `WeakMap` key would be permissable as a `WeakMap` key.